 Did you know that there are more than 150 million total users on Airbnb?
-Every second, 6 guests will check into an Airbnb listing.
-In the United States alone, there are 660,000 listings.
-It’s not surprising that Pennsylvania homeowners want to get in on this side hustle.
+Every second, 6 guests check into an Airbnb listing.
+In the United States alone, there are 660,000 listings for this short-term rental service.
+It’s not surprising that Pennsylvania homeowners want to get in on this lucrative side hustle.
 However, The Keystone State has some specific rules about short-term rentals you need to be aware of.

 2019 Supreme Court of Pennsylvania Ruling: Slice of Life, LLC v.
 Hamilton Township Zoning Board, et al.

 In 2019, the Slice of Life company bought property with the intention of using it for short-term rentals.
-Owner, Val Kleyman invested, allowing others to use the home.
+Owner, Val Kleyman, invested in it to allow others to use the home.
 However, residential zoning laws were brought into question.

-The idea that Kleyman was utilizing the property as a short-term rental had zoning officials questioning if this was just.
+Kleyman was now utilizing the property as a short-term rental, which had zoning officials questioning if this was legal.

-This is because the property was zoned as a “single housekeeping unit” meaning that those living in the dwelling would function as a family within the household and if those individuals were sufficiently stable and permanent and not just short-term.
+This is because the property was zoned as a “single dwelling unit.”
+This is defined as a single habitable living unit occupied by only one family while sufficiently stable and permanent, not just short-term.

-So, does this mean no one in Pennsylvania can rent out property for short-term rentals?
+So, can no one in Pennsylvania rent out their property for short-term rentals?